- College of Undergraduate Studies

 - Students must have declared an Environmental Studies major at least two semesters before graduation.

 - Research, Internship, and Independent study credit cannot be used in this major without approval from Interdisciplinary Studies.
-Meet with an Interdisciplinary Studies advisor for additional information. in this major without prior to taking an independent study or internship for use in the program; non-approved independent studies will not be counted towards the major.
+Meet with a college advisor for additional information. in this major without prior to taking an independent study or internship for use in the program; non-approved independent studies will not be counted towards the major.